quil-lang/qvm/ACKNOWLEDGEMENTS.md

-QVM and the QVM server app use open source software.
+This software uses open source software.
 Below is a list of all transitive dependencies that QVM and derivatives depend on.

-## QVM, QVM-APP, ALEXA, CL-QUIL
+## QVM, QVM-APP, QUIL-BASIC, ALEXA, CL-QUIL

 **License**: Rigetti Computing proprietary

+The terms of this software may be governed by the Rigetti & Co, Inc. PILOT AND EVALUATION AGREEMENT.

 ## SBCL